Making Kid's Christmas Tree Ornaments

 This project requires nothing more than a needle, thread, and of course, popcorn (white popcorn is best – not yellow or flavored popcorn).
 You’ll just pop the popcorn, and use the needle to skewer the popcorn one kernel at a time onto the thread.

 Remember to tie a good-sized knot on the end of the thread to keep the popcorn from sliding off.
 And start off with a long piece of thread.
-It’s easier to stop short and snip off the extra thread than it is too add thread to make the popcorn string longer.
+It’s easier to stop short and snip off the extra thread than it is to add a thread to make the popcorn string longer.

 It’s also best to let the popcorn cool completely before starting.
 Hot popcorn is a bit more fragile and more likely to break when you skewer it with the needle than popcorn that has cooled off.